ironkayman/RebisTheory/rebis_theory.md

     It may be connected to [Cold Iron Vanquisher](https://wiki.spiralknights.com/Cold_Iron_Vanquisher): `A powerful cold iron blade forged for the singular purpose of hunting down and destroying the undead`, and it is connected, similar to the [Leviathan Blade](https://wiki.spiralknights.com/Leviathan_Blade).
 It is very likely that those who did wear this armor were in a similar position to Wardens, but, the armor itself strongly related to valkyries and their actions onto Underworld.
 So, we have a large gap, which might lead to the history of the Legion of Ur, __given that both have an extremely fantasy-themed equipment__.

-Would then Wardens be at the precipice of becoming immortal though those means, and being lied to, becoming the enemies of once they promised to protect?
-Then whom, under those extreme conditions, they would sworn to protect, while allowing them to the transformed becoming fiends?
+Would then Wardens be at the precipice of potentially becoming immortal or invulnerable though those means, and being lied to, becoming the enemies of once they promised to protect?
+Then whom, under those extreme conditions, they would sworn to protect, while allowing them to the transformed becoming fiends? _If trojans' minds are poisoned, considering their alliance with devilites as a Legion of Ur, does it mean that it is the rest of the material realm who they are made to hold disdain of_?

 Could this narrative tie with the Sleeper, even: `THIS WORLD WAS CREATED TO PROTECT ME.
 VULNERABLE IN SLUMBER, WORLDS WERE DRAWN TO SHIELD ME FROM THE DARKNESS.` ([Echo Stone: Ironclaw Munitions Factory](https://wiki.spiralknights.com/Echo_Stone:_Ironclaw_Munitions_Factory)), in the same manner, as Valkyries were also possessing a role as guardians?
+This would align with the concept of Undercorp and rest of soul-harvesting civilizations to compromise the defenses of the realm from which this energy in form of souls comes from.
+In this iteration, our proposed narrative of Wardens being those guardians and then being twisted by Underworld seems be fitting.

 For this, we will need to look into a different period of time, preceding Almire and a war of those 3 kingdoms, leading up to theorized ancient arrival of Isorians to this planet before Cradle.